v0-alpha/src-mq/README.md

 ## Overriding breakpoints

-If the default breakpoints do not work for you, they can be replaced, extended or restored:
+The default breakpoints can be replaced, extended or restored:

 ```js
 import { setBreakpoints, extendBreakpoints, resetBreakpoints } from 'src-mq'